-In the graphical variant, either the histogram is looked at or, even better, the so-called QQ-plot or Qunatil-quantile-plot.
+In the graphical variant, either the histogram is looked at or, even better, the so-called QQ-plot or Quantile-Quantile-plot.
 The more the data lie on the line, the better the normal distribution.

 Multicollinearity means that two or more independent variables are strongly correlated with one another.
 The problem with multicollinearity is that the effects of each independent variable cannot be clearly separated from one another.

 If, for example, there is a high correlation between x1 and x2, then it is difficult to determine b1 and b2.
-If both are e.g. completely equal, the regression model does not know how large b1 and how large b2 should be.
-Therefore the regression model becomes unstable.
+If both are e.g. completely equal, the regression model does not know how large b1 and b2 should be, becoming unstable.

 This is of course not tragic if the regression model is only used for a prediction; in the case of a prediction, one is only interested in the prediction, but not in how great the influence of the respective variables is.
-However, if the regression model is used to measure the influence of the independent variables on the dependent variable, there must not be .
-If multicollinearity exists, the coefficients cannot be interpreted meaningfully.More detailed information about multicollinearity can be found here
+However, if the regression model is used to measure the influence of the independent variables on the dependent variable, and if multicollinearity exists, the coefficients cannot be interpreted meaningfully.More detailed information about multicollinearity can be found here

 Significance test and Regression

 The regression analysis is often carried out in order to make statements about the population based on a sample.
 Therefore, the regression coefficients are calculated using the data from the sample.
 To rule out the possibility that the regression coefficients are not just random and have completely different values in another sample, the results are statistically tested with significance test.
 This test takes place at two levels.

 - Significance test for the whole regression model